 The third largest site has just under 5,000 businesses for sale.
-Again it overlaps with the first two websites and also contains a number of micro-enterprises.
+Again it overlaps with the first two websites and also contains several micro-enterprises.

 Taking into account the law of diminishing returns, and recognising that there are about 30-40 websites, then it is reasonable to assume that the total number of publicly available businesses for sale is in the region of 20,000.

-The larger the business becomes, the lower the chances of them being publicly listed for sale.
-Many businesses represented by sale advisor and corporate finance firms are not listed on business sales websites.
+The larger the business, the lower the likelihood of sale.
+Many businesses represented by sales advisors and corporate finance firms are not listed on business sales websites.
 Generally, they are being marketed in a different way – more directly to trade buyers and investment portfolios.

-Whilst it is difficult to put a figure on the number of businesses treated in such a way, we know that there are about 400 sale advisor and about 200 corporate finance firms in the UK.
+Putting a single number in front of the common question: “Is there a business for sale near me?”.
+We know that there are about 400 sales advisors and about 200 corporate finance firms in the UK.
 Of these 600 firms, they normally hold about 30 mandates at any time.
 Let’s assume half of their mandates are not public, that would leave about 9,000 ‘non-visible’ businesses for sale in the UK.

-Which gives a total of 29,000 privately-held companies for sale at any one time, which accounts for approximately 1.7% of all active trading SME businesses.
+This gives a total of 29,000 privately held companies for sale at any one time, which accounts for approximately 1.7% of all active trading SME businesses.

 Our commitment to client confidentiality means that we are

 cautious about detailing specific clients or deals struck